naivetoad/MACS-30123-Final-Project/README.md

 Real-time Processing: With continuous updates to the arXiv repository, real-time data processing is essential to keep analyses current and relevant.
 Scalable methods facilitate the continuous ingestion and processing of new data, allowing for up-to-date insights.
 Resource Optimization: Distributed computing frameworks such as Apache Spark optimize resource utilization through parallel processing, significantly reducing computational load and improving efficiency.

 ### Large-Scale Computing Methods

-The project begins with data extraction from an S3 bucket, using Apache Spark to read and process the JSON files containing the arXiv dataset.
-Initial exploratory data analysis (EDA) helps understand the dataset's structure and basic statistics, providing a foundation for subsequent analyses.

 Resource Optimization: Distributed computing frameworks such as Apache Spark optimize resource utilization through parallel processing, significantly reducing computational load and improving efficiency.

-Large-Scale Computing Methods Employed
-Data Extraction and Initial Exploration
-The project begins with data extraction from an S3 bucket, using Apache Spark to read and process the JSON files containing the arXiv dataset.
+The project begins with data extraction from an S3 bucket, using Apache Spark on Amazon EMR clusters to read and process the JSON files containing the arXiv dataset.
+The EMR cluster configuration includes r5.xlarge instances, each providing 4 vCores and 32 GiB of memory.
+This robust setup ensures that the large volumes of data can be handled efficiently, allowing for rapid data processing and analysis.
 Initial exploratory data analysis (EDA) helps understand the dataset's structure and basic statistics, providing a foundation for subsequent analyses.
+Utilizing the scalable infrastructure provided by AWS EMR, the project efficiently handles the extensive data, ensuring that the computational resources are utilized effectively.
+This setup enables the processing of the arXiv dataset's substantial size, ensuring that the analysis remains efficient and effective.

 1. Topic Modeling with LDA
 Latent Dirichlet Allocation (LDA) is employed to uncover the underlying topics within the abstracts of the articles.
 The process involves several critical steps: